kahoo7/public/2020 winter/README.md

-# An small program based on selenium
+# A small program based on selenium
  This program helps me get the number of new mails from QQ e-mail.